-53 Evelyne Blau is a trustee of KFA.
-In addition to Krishnamurti: 100 Years (which includes the important 'dissolution of the Order of the Star' talk, as well as many people's recollections of K), she has edited, along with Mark Edwards, All the Marvelous Earth and has made several theme videos, as well as the films on K's life and teachings With a Silent Mind and The Challenge of Change, made with Michael Mendizza.
+53 Evelyne Blau was a long-time trustee of KFA.
+In addition to Krishnamurti: 100 Years (which includes the important 'dissolution of the Order of the Star' talk, as well as many people's recollections of K), she edited, along with Mark Edwards, All the Marvelous Earth.
+She produced several theme videos, as well as the films on K's life and teachings With a Silent Mind and The Challenge of Change, made with Michael Mendizza.
+She is now 101.